mihaelagoga/negotiation_rpg/README.md

         *   **Both:** For understanding both sides.
         *   **Neither:** To skip the whole debriefing part and proceed directly to negotiations.

-    *   **Remember to make your choice using your own voice.**  The supported voice commands include the following: "Almeria", "Prehevil", "Both", "Neither", and variations like "Talk about Almeria", "Tell me about Prehevil", "Both please", "No need", etc. (See "Voice Commands and Grammar" section).
+    *   **Remember to make choices using your own voice.**  The supported voice commands include the following: "Almeria", "Prehevil", "Both", "Neither", and variations like "Talk about Almeria", "Tell me about Prehevil", "Both please", "No need", etc. (See "Voice Commands and Grammar" section).

 4.  **Negotiation Turns:**
     *   The negotiation is turn-based , with each turn consisting of 3 phases: